 - No. of pages:

 - Paperback ISBN:

-Dr. H. Li is a full professor in materials processing at the Northwestern Polytechnical University of China.
-In the last decade, he has been focused on the research of plasticity related solid mechanics, multi-scale and multi-physics modelling and simulation of deformation based manufacturing processes and precision forming of hard-to-deform materials with difficult-to-form complex shaped structures.
-He has accumulated extensive research experience in the field of materials processing and manufacturing engineering.
-He has secured 7 funds from the National Science Foundation of China and other governmental funding agencies and industries in deformation based materials processing.
-In 2015, he was awarded the prestigious National Science Fund for Excellent Young Scholars and enrolled in the National Youth Top-notch Talent Program in China.
-He has published over 100 peer reviewed research articles, which have generated a significant impact in the field of materials processing and manufacturing.
+Dr. H. Li is a full professor in materials processing and advanced manufacturing at the Northwestern Polytechnical University, Xi’an, China.
+In the past two decades, his researches are more focused on plasticity related solid mechanics, multi-scale and multi-physics modelling and simulation of deformation-based manufacturing and precision forming of hard-to-deform materials with complex and complicated structures.
+He has an extensive research experience in these materials processing and manufacturing areas and secured 10 major research funds from governmental funding agencies and industries for conducting research and technology development.
+In 2015, he was awarded the prestigious National Science Fund for Excellent Young Scholars and enrolled in the National Youth Top-notch Talent Program in China and published over 120 peer reviewed research articles with a significant impact in materials processing and manufacturing arena.